Biomedical Dry Needling (BDN)

 - Commentary on Dry Needling & Scope of Practice

-The Manual Therapists at One Accord who perform dry needling have been through various training courses in dry needling, and carry dual credentials.
+The Manual Therapists at One Accord who perform biomedical dry needling have been through various training courses in dry needling, and carry dual credentials.
 We always put patient safety first.
-Our certifications are through the American Academy of Manipulative Therapy, in addition to the American Dry Needling Institute.
+Our certifications are through the American Academy of Manipulative Therapy, in addition to the American Dry Needling Institute, as well as, training through Myopain seminars.
 We have a thorough understanding of the scientific literature; we are involved in ongoing research; and we practice evidence-based medicine.

 Initial Evaluation and Treatment: $85

 Requires a prescription from your physician for physical therapy with a diagnosis (for example: low back pain).
 It is also dependent upon us getting approval from your insurance company for physical therapy treatment.

 Initial Evaluation and Treatment: $0 – $20* (Depending on your insurance coverage)